 Joshua May, lyric tenor, is an active performer of opera, oratorio, and art song.
 He has performed a variety of vocal repertoire and premiered works at such prestigious festivals and programs as the Atlantic Music Festival, Intermezzo Opera Festival, Halifax Summer Opera Festival, Contemporary Americana Festival, Opera in the Ozarks Festival, Aspen Music Festival, and more.
 He has performed over thirty operatic roles with recent national operatic engagements including "Rinucco" in Puccini's Gianni Schicchi as a guest artist with the Flint Institute of Music and Swartz Creek Performing Arts Center in Flint, MI, “Ferrando” in Mozart’s Così fan tutte with the North End Music and Performing Arts Center in Boston, MA, and “Il Duca di Matova” in Verdi’s Rigoletto at the Atlantic Music Festival, “Prince Paul” in La Grande-Duchesse de Gérolstein, a premier of Philip Martin’s The Family Plan as “Pietro” with both the Hartford Opera Theater and as a guest artist in performance at the Mark Twain House in Hartford, CT, “Male Chorus” in The Rape of Lucretia and “Samuel Parris” in The Crucible.
 He has been praised for his dynamic performances of the Mozart operatic repertoire, which include the role of "Tamino"in Die Zauberflöte,"Ferrando" in Così fan tutte, and "Don Ottavio" in Don Giovanni.

 Dr. May is an avid recitalist and oratorio singer, performing recently as a soloist in Bach's Magnificat, Mozart's Requiem, Handel's Messiah, and Dubois's Seven Last Words of Christ.
 He has performed frequently in both recital and concert performances throughout the United States.
 As a performer, his recitals have featured a variety of chamber music and solo vocal literature with special presentation of French Art Song.
-This season, Dr. May performed as a guest artist in recital at Colorado State University this fall with an all French program featuring arias and art songs from La Belle Époque.
+Dr. May has recently performed as a guest artist in recital at Colorado State University with an all French program featuring arias and art songs from La Belle Époque, Virginia Tech in an all German Romantic program, and in concert at Columbus State University in Legacy Hall.
 He has been a featured recital performer at the Music Under the Dome series at the Coca Cola Space Science Museum in Columbus, GA, which fuses projection, video animation, and live musical performances.
 He recently performed on the artist recital series at the Cathedral of St. Philip in Atlanta, GA.
 In addition, he is a founding member and performer on the Rainbow Recital.
 It is a touring recital that presents opera, art song, musical theater, and cabaret music created by LGBTQIA+ artists.

 Dr. May is an Assistant Professor of Voice and Opera Director at the Schwob School of Music at Columbus State University.
 Prior to his appointment at CSU, he taught on the faculty of the University of Michigan-Flint.
-As an opera director, his recent directing credits include mainstage and outreach productions of Amahl & the Night Visitors, Alcina, Hansel & Gretel, Little Red Riding Hood, and Captain Lovelock.
+As an opera director, his recent directing credits include main stage and outreach productions of Amahl & the Night Visitors, Alcina, Hansel & Gretel, Little Red Riding Hood, and Captain Lovelock.
 He has directed opera productions of Viardot’s Cendrillon, Ching’s Speed Dating Tonight!, and The Light in the Piazza at Columbus State University.
-He is a 2019/2020 national finalist for the Charles Nelson Reilly Prize for Stage Directors in both opera and musical theatre from the American Prize.
-In addition, Schwob Opera Theatre was selected as a national finalist for the National Opera Association’s Collegiate Opera Scenes Competition in 2019.
+He has been selected as a national finalist for the Charles Nelson Reilly Prize for Stage Directors in both opera and musical theatre from the American Prize.
+In addition, Schwob Opera Theatre was selected as a national prize winner by the National Opera Association’s Collegiate Opera Scenes Competition.
 Dr. May has also created and developed the Schwob Opera Outreach program, which has produced touring performance and educational productions for elementary school students across our community.

 As a voice educator, he is an active member of the National Association of Teachers of Singing.
-He currently serves on the executive board for Georgia NATS as the Co-Educational Chair.
-In addition, he serves as the Governor for the Southeastern Region and is on the Student Involvement Initiative Committee of NOA.
-He has served as an active adjudicator, master clinician, guest director, and voice specialist for Michigan School Vocal Music Association, Classical Singer, NATS, NOA, Great Lakes Male Chorus Association, and University/Collegiate programs across the nation.
+He currently serves on the executive board for Georgia NATS as the Vice-President and served as the Co-Chair in Education.
+In addition, he serves as the Governor for the Southeastern Region and chairs the Student Programming Committee of NOA.
+He has served as an active adjudicator, master clinician, guest director, and voice specialist for Michigan School Vocal Music Association, Classical Singer, NATS, NOA, SERNATS, Great Lakes Male Chorus Association, and University/Collegiate programs across the nation.
 Dr. May has completed all three certification levels at the LoVetri Institute for Somatic Voicework.
-His voice students have recently won prizes at the Kalamazoo Bach Festival, St. Cecilia Music Awards, MTNA, Schmidt Vocal Competition, and the state and regional NATS Auditions.
-His students have also competed as selected finalists at the national level of the NATS Auditions, Classical Singer Competition, Orpheus Voice Competition, Vann Vocal Institute, Ethel J. Armeling Voice Scholarship Competition, S. Livingston Mather Scholarship Competition for Male Voice Students, Verdi Opera Theatre of Michigan, and the Harold Haugh Light Opera Vocal Competition.
+His voice students have recently won prizes at the Tommy Trotter Opera Competition, Vann Vocal Institute, Music International Grand Prix, National Federation of Music Clubs, Charleston International Music Competition, Kalamazoo Bach Festival, St. Cecilia Music Awards, MTNA, Schmidt Vocal Competition, and the state and regional NATS Auditions.
+His students have also competed as selected finalists at the national level of the NATS Auditions, Georgia Symphony Orchestra, Classical Singer Competition, Orpheus Voice Competition, Opera Guild of Atlanta, Ethel J. Armeling Voice Scholarship Competition, S. Livingston Mather Scholarship Competition for Male Voice Students, Verdi Opera Theatre of Michigan, and the Harold Haugh Light Opera Vocal Competition.
 His students have been recipients of voice scholarships at the undergraduate and graduate levels in university music programs across the nation.

 Dr. May holds a D.M.A.
 Voice Performance from the University of Connecticut, an M.M. in Vocal Performance from the New England Conservatory of Music, an M.M. in Vocal Pedagogy from the New England Conservatory of Music, a B.A. in French from Grand Valley State University, and a B.M. in Voice Performance from the University of Florida.